sirkirby/serilog-sinks-eventgrid/README.md

 ### Custom Attributes

-In to specifying the subject and type through configuration or properties, you can rely on reflection at runtime using the `[EventGridSubject]` and `[EventGridType]` Attributes.
-You can decorate any method or class with the attributes, using one or both on each.
-The Serilog log event called within the context of a method or class decorated with the attribute, will use those values when submitting the event.
+As an alternative to specifying the subject and type through log configuration or properties, you can decorate your code at design time with the `[EventGridSubject]` and `[EventGridType]` Attributes.
+Any method or class is supported, using one or both on each.
+The Serilog log event called within the context of a method or class decorated with either attribute, will use those values when submitting the event.
+The first ones closest to the log event call in the stack, win.

 ```csharp
 [EventGridType("MyCustomType")]